other Agfa cameras in my collection:

 A fourth camera - the 1535 - added rangefinder focusing.

-A fifth camera - the Agfa Optima Sensor Electronic Flash - added a built-in in flash (no prizes for guessing that).
-In the closed position, the flash rested over the lens, making the camera look like it had a little lop-sided penta-prism (well that's what I think).
+A fifth camera - the Agfa Optima Sensor Electronic Flash - added a built-in flash (no prizes for guessing that).
+In the closed position, the flash rests over the lens, making the camera look like it has a little lop-sided penta-prism (well that's how I see it).

 The sixth and final model was launched in 1982 and had no number: it was called the

-Optima Sensor Electronic, but was essentially a clone of the 535, and manufactured in Portugal rather than Germany. *I assume this camera to have been a
+Optima Sensor Electronic, but was essentially a rebadged 535, and manufactured in Portugal rather than Germany. *I assume this camera to have been a

 one-size-fits-all that replaced its predecessors, hence the guessed end date of 1982 for my 335.